Account

 Change file owner:

-Here, shobha becomes the owner, and the developers become the group.
+Here, shobha becomes the owner, and developers becomes the group.